-I make films too, writing, producing and directing fantastic stories for my co-owned TV Production company, purpleTV.
+I make films.
+Writing, producing and directing fantastic stories for my TV production company, purpleTV.
+You can find out more on IMDb but here’s a wee taster of each.

 Gothenburg ’83, broadcast on BBC ALBA, was nominated for an RTS Scotland Award.
 It followed Sir Alex Ferguson’s journey to European success in 1983 capturing the emotion and cultural significance of an historical moment in Scottish history.